Schedule your first service today and get 50% off!

 As fall sets in, mice start hunting for warmth and shelter.
 Cold nights drive them into homes, garages, and sheds across Southeast Idaho.
 Once inside, mice often go unnoticed until we hear scratching in walls or find small droppings around cabinets or appliances.

 They’re quiet but damaging.
-Mice chew wires, nest in insulation, and leave waste behind that can trigger asthma or carry disease.
+Mice chew wires, nest in insulation, and leave waste behind that can trigger asthma or carry disease, according to the Centers for Disease Control and Prevention (CDC).

 Watch for these signs: